-In \cite{ceolini2020brain}, a learning-based brain-inspired speech separation (BISS) model was proposed, which first extracts the envelope of the attended speaker from the EEG signals of the listener and then uses the envelop to perform joint speech extraction and separation.
-As the speech envelope reconstruction and speaker extraction modules are optimized independently, i.e., in a non-end-to-end manner, the resulting solution might be sub-optimal.
-The end-to-end brain-enhanced speech denoiser (BESD)~\cite{hosseini2021speaker} and U-shaped BESD (UBESD)~\cite{hosseini_end--end_2022} models were thus proposed, which utilize a feature-wise linear modulation (FiLM)~\cite{perez2018film} to extract the neural feature.
-However, in these methods the binary modalities are fused via concatenation, and the cross-modal complementary feature is thus insufficiently leveraged.
+In \cite{ceolini2020brain}, a learning-based brain-inspired speech separation (BISS) model was proposed, which extracts the envelope of the attended speaker from the EEG signals of the listener and then uses the envelope to perform joint speech extraction and separation.
+As the speech envelope reconstruction and speaker extraction modules are optimized independently in a non-end-to-end manner, the resulting solution might be sub-optimal.
+End-to-end brain-enhanced speech denoiser (BESD)~\cite{hosseini2021speaker} and U-shaped BESD (UBESD)~\cite{hosseini_end--end_2022} were thus proposed, which utilize feature-wise linear modulation (FiLM)~\cite{perez2018film} to extract neural feature.
+However, these methods fuse the binary modalities via simple concatenation, and cross-modal complementary feature is thus insufficiently leveraged.
 In~\cite{qiu2023tf}, a data augmentation based TF-NSSE method was proposed, which outperforms UBESD and alleviates the issue of insufficient paired EEG-speech data for speaker extraction.
-More recently, the NeuroHeed model was proposed in~\cite{pan2023neuroheed} by incorporating the temporal association between the EEG signals and the attended speech, which can achieve a better performance at the cost of a higher model complexity (and thus unsuitable in the case of attention switch across two speakers in an online mode).
+More recently, NeuroHeed was proposed in~\cite{pan2023neuroheed} by incorporating the temporal association between the EEG signals and the attended speech, which can achieve a better performance at the cost of a higher model complexity (and thus unsuitable in the case of attention switch across two speakers in an online mode).